UnavailableDev/avans-cosmic-confrontation/README.md

 - [~] Make AI @Joshua
 - [x] Init state where the player (and AI) place their ships on the grid
 - [x] fix AI wasting a turn?
+- [ ] ability for player to place their own ships

 ## Feature request: